 This type of resolution is the most costly for both parties and the most time-consuming.
 It’s best to make every effort to avoid commercial litigation, but sometimes it is the only effective strategy.

-At Huber Thomas & Marcelle, we know that commercial disputes can bring your business to a halt.
+At Huber Thomas Law, we know that commercial disputes can bring your business to a halt.
 On top of the potential financial challenges they bring, commercial disputes can be emotionally and physically draining.
 Our team is here to support you and to fight for your rights.

 We prepare every case as if it’s trial-bound, consulting experts, deposing witnesses, and collecting information from the individuals, companies, and professionals who have harmed our clients.